 Many different audio file formats exist for storing recorded audio data on a computer system.
-This post compares various types and gives suggestions on which format one should use, especially when producing podcasts or other online audio.
+This post compares multiple file types and gives suggestions on which formats and bitrates one should use, especially when producing podcasts or other online audio.

 If you just want to see some practical tips, skip the description and read the conclusion.